tickets2themoon/ICTFVG/README.md

 # ICTFVG
-Simple implementation of The Inner Circle Trader's (ICT - http://theinnercircletrader.com) Fair Value Gap (FVG).
+Simple indicator implementation of The Inner Circle Trader's (ICT - http://theinnercircletrader.com) Fair Value Gap (FVG) for the Ninjatrader V8 platform.

 The indicator has the following parameters: